Frequently Asked Questions

 No, the meter measures Total Dissolved Solids and is not intended to measure lead or PFOA/PFOS levels.

 The EPA has established a maximum threshold of 15 ppb for lead content in tap water.
-ZeroWater® filtration is certified to meet these requirements.
+ZeroWater® 5-stage filtration is certified to meet these requirements.

 The TDS meter included provides a reading of total dissolved solids in Parts Per Million, ppm.